 EU Audit Reform aims to improve audit quality and restore investor confidence.
-It imposes new requirements on Public Interest Entities (PIEs) directors, stakeholders and their auditors.
+It imposes new requirements on Public Interest Entity (PIE) audit committee members, PIE auditors and other PIE stakeholders.

 The European Union (Statutory Audits) (Directive 2006/43/EC, as amended by Directive 2014/56/EU, and regulation (EU) No. 537/2014) Regulations 2016, SI no. 312 of 2016.
 These Regulations give effect to (i) Directive 2014/56/EU (“The Directive”) of the European Parliament and of the Council of 16 April 2014 amending Directive 2006/43/EC on statutory audits of annual accounts and consolidated accounts and (ii) certain provisions of Regulation (EU) No 537/2014 (“The EU Regulation”) of the European Parliament and of the Council of 16 April 2014 on specific requirements regarding statutory audit of public-interest entities and repealing Commission Decision 2005/909/EC.

 The primary objective of the amendments is to reinforce investor confidence in the truth and fairness of financial statements published by European companies.

 The EU Regulation contains a series of additional requirements that relate to the statutory audits of PIEs (entities incorporated in an EU Member State whose transferable securities are listed on a regulated market of any Member State of the EU, Credit Institutions, Insurance Undertakings, or entities deemed by Member States to be PIEs), this includes;